Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `message` is the unique ID of the message to retrieve.

-`Message` is the response returned from getting a message.
+`ChatMessage` is the response returned from getting a message.
 This object contains information about the message type, content, sender, the sequence of the message in the conversation, as well as information around when the message was created, deleted or edited.

 ```swift
 chatThreadClient.get(message: messageId) { result, _ in